 Here are some of the best dive schools in Cozumel!

 Cozumel Dive Resorts

-Due to the popularity of diving on the island, there are many Cozumel Dive Resorts to choose from.
+Due to the popularity of diving in Cozumel, there are many dive resorts to choose from.
 Many of the higher end resorts have in-house dive companies who can’t wait to help you plan the best dive vacation of your life.
 Most offer 3-7 day dive packages with two to three dives per day.
-Bes sure to check out our Cozumel Hotel Guide and our Best Cozumel All Inclusive Resorts Guide.
+Be sure to check out our Cozumel Hotel Guide and our Best Cozumel All Inclusive Resorts Guide.

 Responsible Diving In Cozumel

 Please keep in mind that sunblock, even reef-safe brands, are not allowed in the waters of the Mexican Caribbean as it kills the reef and the sea life.
-Please be mindful of this and bring hats, sarongs and towels to keep your skin safe when you are out of your wetsuit.
+Please be mindful of this when you go diving in Cozumel and bring hats, sarongs and towels to keep your skin safe when you are out of your wetsuit.
 As you enjoy the beauty of the sea you will feel fabulous knowing your presence isn’t harming it.